Hi dear friends,

 - the Arc, green school in Indonesia

-- Family box, Sako architects China Beijing
+- Family box, by Sako architects China Beijing

 - Interesting photos of projects yet to be made (pictures)